wandb/docs/docs/guides/app/settings-page/team-settings.md

 ## Privacy

 Navigate to the **Privacy** section to change privacy settings.
-Only members with Administrative roles can modify privacy settings.
-Administrator roles can:

-* Force projects in the team to be private.
-* Enable code saving by default.
+Refer to [configure privacy settings](../../hosting/privacy-settings.md).

 ## Usage